Government of India: Union budget

 India's non-development revenue expenditure had increased nearly five-fold in 2003–04 since 1990–91 and more than tenfold from 1985 to 1986.
 Interest payments are the single largest item of expenditure and accounted for more than 40% of the total non-development expenditure in the 2003–04 budget.
 Defence expenditure increased fourfold during the same period and has been increasing to defend from a difficult neighbourhood and external terror threats.
 In 2025–26, India's defence budget stood at ₹6.81 trillion.

 Issues

 Corruption

 In 2009, several ministers are accused of corruption and nearly a quarter of the 543 elected members of parliament had been charged with crimes, including murder.
 Many of the biggest scandals since 2010 have involved high-level government officials, including cabinet ministers and chief ministers, such as the 2010 Commonwealth Games scandal (₹700 billion), the Adarsh Housing Society scandal, the Coal allocation scandal (₹1.86 trillion), the mining scandal in Karnataka and the cash-for-votes scandal.

+Administrative and bureaucratic delays

+The Indian bureaucracy suffers from indecision and risk aversion.
+In 2023, a Moody's report noted that a lack of certainty around the time needed for land-acquisition approvals, regulatory clearances, obtaining licences, and establishing businesses can "materially prolong" project timelines in India.